alexiusvdt/profile/README.md

 * run `npm run build` & it should open in your browser
     * if it doesn't auto-open a tab, open a browser of your choice & navigate to `localhost:3000`

-## notes/reminders:
-* .env must be in the root folder & vars prefixed with REACT_APP_, all in caps

-## New tech:
-- emailjs
-- framer motion
-- tailwindcss
-- react tilt
-- react hot toast
 ## Versions
 1.0 - released